Mitch Garver Player Props: Rangers vs. Padres

-Mitch Garver, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the Texas Rangers against the San Diego Padres, with Yu Darvish on the mound, July 29 at 8:40 PM ET.
+Mitch Garver, with a slugging percentage of .367 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the San Diego Padres, with Blake Snell on the mound, July 30 at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Padres.
+He had a one-hit performance in his most recent game (1-for-4) against the Padres.

 Mitch Garver Game Info & Props vs. the Padres